Maximinodotpy/articles/032 - Conways Game Of Life/_blog/article.md

 ## Conclusion

-So thats it, I know its a lot and you may have some things that you dont understand.
+So thats it, I know its a lot and you may have some things that you don't understand.
 I just hope that now have another Idea for a cool program that you can make.
 Always keep in mind that I am no pro myself just a programming enthusiast 😁.